 Several people have ask questions about powdered milk so let's see if I can provide the answers you need.

 Food storage calculators vary in their recommendations for the amount of powdered milk per person per year.
-If you store about 16 pounds, that would include only enough for one glass of milk per day.
+If you store about 18 pounds, that would include only enough for one glass of milk per day for one person for a year.
 However, if you needed to live off your food storage and wanted to cook with it, you would definitely want to have more milk - more like 75 pounds.
 Also if you have small children or a nursing mother in your family, it is important to have even more powdered milk.

 Because of the high nutrient levels in powdered milk, if you had no other food, you could actually sustain life by ONLY drinking powdered milk for quite some time.
 So storing more is never a bad thing!